 In 2000, Novartis was one of the first international companies to implement a commitment to pay a living wage to all of its employees.
 “Living Wage” is a Novartis initiative and commitment to associates, which usually is above minimum wage requirements.
 Living Wages are updated annually for Novartis by the non-governmental organization Business for Social Responsibility (BSR), adjusting for changes in inflation, food prices, and other market conditions.
 Living Wages focus on meeting basic living needs for associates and their families, where legal minimum wages tend to focus on poverty levels for individuals.

 Each year, Novartis Group companies review salaries for all associates and adjust salaries that fall below the living wage level.
-The scope of the living wage survey is inclusive of all countries where we have Novartis own associates.
-In 2020, we covered 99 countries , and we identified 17 cases across two countries where employee wages were below the agreed living wages.
+The scope of the living wage review is inclusive of all countries where we have Novartis own associates.
+In 2021, we covered 97 countries , and we identified 120 cases across three countries where employee wages were below the agreed living wages.
 Based on the results, our local People & Organization teams made the relevant adjustments.